Canada tax filing help

 It’s also important to remember that Canada’s tax system is based on residency status, not immigration status.

-• Did you exchange your driver’s licence in the tax year?
+- Exchange your driver’s licence during the tax year?

-In short, from the date you entered Canada and activated your IEC work permit, you are tax liable for your worldwide income—meaning you must report all earnings from inside and outside Canada on your Canadian tax return.
+As a tax resident, from the date you entered Canada and activated your IEC work permit, you are liable for Canadian taxes on your worldwide income, meaning you must report all earnings, both inside and outside Canada, on your Canadian tax return.

-Here are some important links from the Canadian government you can use to determine your tax residency:
+Here are some important links you can use to determine your tax residency:

 What is important to know as a first-time filer who entered Canada in the tax year?